rosmord/jsesh/comments/drawingPrefs.md

 - smallSignCentered
 - smallSkip

-#### Skips (outside cadrats)
+#### Sign oriented information
 - largeSignSizeRatio
 - smallSignSizeRatio
+- smallBodyScaleLimit
+- graphicDeviceScale (see doc) : only used to compute A1 theoretical height, and decide if we should use *small body* hieroglyphic fonts or normal ones.
+Perhaps not relevant and out of place.
+It might be a good idea to separate such properties
+  (i.e. description of output device) from actual preferences.

+#### Skips (outside cadrats)
 - lineSkip
 - columnSkip
 - tabUnitWidth

+#### Pagination
 - pageLayout
 - isPaged
 - justified (to be deprecated)
 - textDirection should be an area attribute.
 - textOrientation

-#### Other
-- smallBodyScaleLimit

-- graphicDeviceScale (see doc) only used to compute A1 theoretical height, and decide if we should use *small body* hieroglyphic fonts or normal ones.

-  perhaps not relevant, and perhaps out of place.
-It might be a good idea to separate such properties (i.e. description of output device) from actual preferences.

 ### Line drawing properties